Useful links to other organisations

 Latin American Women’s Aid

-Provides nationally available services and the only refuge for Latin American women in the UK
+Provides nationally available services for Latin American women in the UK.

 Opoka

-Freephone advice line for parents, carers, children and young people on a wide range of legal issues
+Provide support to parents and carers, children and young people on a wide range of legal issues involving children and young people Coram.

 NSPCC